 Talking to Your Health Care Provider About Your Mental Health

-Communicating well with your doctor or health care provider can improve your care and help you both make good choices about your health.
+Communicating well with your health care provider can improve your care and help you both make good choices about your health.
 Read our Tips for Talking With Your Health Care Provider to help prepare for and get the most out of your visit.
-For additional resources, including questions to ask your doctor, visit the Agency for Healthcare Research and Quality.
+For additional resources, including questions to ask a provider, visit the Agency for Healthcare Research and Quality.

 This publication is in the public domain and may be reproduced or copied without permission from NIMH.
 We encourage you to reproduce and use NIMH publications in your efforts to improve public health.
 If you do use our materials, we request that you cite the National Institute of Mental Health.
 To learn more about using NIMH publications, please refer to NIMH's reprint guidelines.